dukechronicle/chronjs/README.md

     $ export NODE_ENV=production

+In addition, for production off site logging to work, you must specify some Loggly parameters

+    $ export CHRONICLE_LOGGLY_SUBDOMAIN=thechronicle

+    $ export CHRONICLE_LOGGLY_TOKEN=your-token

-You will most likely want to add the above export lines to the end of your ~/.bashrc file so that these environment variables are available at all times
+You will most likely want to add the above export lines to the end of your ~/.bashrc file so that these environment variables are available at all times.

 ### Start server